The Church of Jesus Christ of Latter Day Saints

 From its 1829 emergence in upstate New York as just another obscure religious sect, the history and progress of the Latter Day Saint Church is a long and colorful one.
 It involves angelic revelations, political intrigue, theocratic ambition, a faith based upon divine sexuality, and dreams of American empire.
 It initially rejected the orthodox Christian institutions of 19th century America and estranged itself from the larger society to the extent that controversy dogged it where ever it went.
 The LDS Church's flight from persecution into the wilderness of the West is a significant chapter in the Western colonial effort of the United States in the mid 1800's - as well as the consolidation of a religion that anointed itself as "the Only True Church."
 Today, in a marked departure from its former explicitly elitist organizational posture, the Church now expends millions of dollars annually in highly sophisticated proselytizing campaigns using the mass media to appear more "Christian" than the Christian Church.
 One of the avowed goals of present Mormon leadership is to finally gain mainstream religious status for the LDS Church in this generation, an end to which it is gaining ground steadily.

 Its vast social network that provides support, structure and community along with an exclusive channel to God upholds an apparently wholesome global society populated by millions of purposeful Mormons.
 Certainly those ten million people can't be wrong! some would say, including many Christians.
 Through the clearly sincere and earnest lifestyles and testimonies of many a Latter Day Saint, both Christians and non believers are being confronted in settings as diverse as local high school Christian fellowships to Capitol Hill with their affirmations that they too believe that "Jesus is the Savior".
 And when such occurances as that Time magazine article in April, 1993 that gave a statistical nod to Mormon church growth by comparing it with that of orthodox Christian groups (placing it just behind the Church of God - Cleveland) the lines of distinction have blurred even further.
-Mormonism truly is on the threshhold of achieving that goal of mainstreaming.
+Mormonism teeters on the threshold of achieving it's goal of mainstreaming in the eyes of a skeptical public and a credulous Christian church, which it views as apostate.

 So What's The Problem?